Keen to trade crypto? Or just buy and hold. We’ve got you covered. Here’s a comparison of eToro vs Coinbase.

 eToro is a very popular trading platform.
 It’s used by beginners all the way to professional traders.
 It’s loved because it’s social too, so you can follow and interact with other traders, and best of all, copy the pro’s!
 Pretty handy when you’re new to crypto and trading in general.

-eToro isn’t just crypto, there’s a huge range of investment options: stocks and shares (small portions of the ownership of a company), funds (groups of shares), commodities (like silver and gold) and currencies (such as Pounds (GBP) and Dollars (USD)).
+eToro isn’t just crypto, there’s a huge range of investment options: stocks and shares (small portions of the ownership of a company), ETFs (groups of shares), commodities (like silver and gold) and currencies (such as Pounds (GBP) and Dollars (USD)).

 It’s a great all-round trading platform.
 Read our eToro review to learn more.